Here's the Proper Way to Freeze Bread

 Other Ways to Use Extra Bread

-If you don't want to tie up a bunch of freezer space, you can also use your extra bread to make breadcrumbs or croutons.
-As long as you dry them properly, they'll be just as shelf-stable as the store-bought version, and they'll be loads tastier since you can customize them to your tastes.
+If you don't want to take up a lot of space in the freezer, you can also use your extra bread to make breadcrumbs or croutons.
+As long as you dry them properly, they'll be just as shelf-stable as the store-bought version, and they'll be much tastier since you can customize them to your preferences.

 Bread pudding is another great way to use up extra bread.
-It can be made in the oven or the crockpot and takes just minutes to throw together.
-Check out these 10 uses for stale bread and you may wonder why you ever thought about freezing your excess bread.
+It can be made in the oven or the crockpot and takes just minutes to put together.
+Bonus: It's an easy way to use up soon-to-expire eggs, as well.

 Fill your freezer with day-old bread from a bakery outlet store.
 You'll pay about 75 percent less than you would at the grocery store.